 WHO WE ARE

 Established in 1947, the National Association of Local Councils (NALC) is a membership organisation and the only national body representing the interests of local (parish and town) councils.
-NALC works in partnership with county associations to support, promote and improve local councils.
+NALC works with county associations to support, promote and improve local councils.

 WHO CAN JOIN